circleci/circleci-docs/jekyll/_cci2/security-supply-chain.md

 Continuous delivery providers, like CircleCI, understand these risks.
 We know we are the holder of many keys, and we go to great lengths to protect the credentials you use to publish and deploy software.
 No CI/CD-as-a-Service provider can guarantee safety, and it is possible to use these platforms in insecure ways.

 ## Minimizing risk as a publisher
+{: #minimizing-risk-as-a-publisher }

 As both a downstream user or publisher of software, you can protect yourself and your users using a few tricks.

 ### Using contexts
+{: #using-contexts }

 When using CircleCI, you can split credentials and secrets into multiple [contexts]({{site.baseurl/2.0/contexts}}) that can be used individually or